-The biggest frustration we hear from parents talking about their experience of group lessons is that kids have less attention and are quite often left waiting by the side of the pool for some time before being given any guidance or actually swimming.
+The biggest frustration we hear from parents talking about their experience of group lessons is their children have less attention and are quite often left waiting by the side of the pool for some time before being given any guidance or actually swimming.

 We keep our class sizes small to accelerate learning.
 With a maximum of two children to a class with the instructor (known as a shared private class), each child receives optimal attention from the teacher, spending more time in the water and acquiring skills more efficiently and effectively.
 Smaller numbers of non-swimmers in a class also means the lesson is much safer.